 My day job is now pickleball.
 I left a great paying job last November with benefits, decided to minimize my life, sold 75% of my belongings, and only mostly kept what I could take on the road.
-I signed with Selkirk as a Pro Playing Athlete, Coach and distributor in January.
-Fittingly Selkirk is the only paddle brand I have ever played with.
-I decided I would not worry about gaining monetary wealth, but enjoy the peace and happiness through teaching, sharing and playing this life changing sport.
+I signed with Selkirk as a Pro Playing Athlete, coach and distributor in January.
+Fittingly, Selkirk is the only paddle brand I have ever played with.
+I decided I wouldn’t worry about gaining monetary wealth, but enjoy the peace and happiness through teaching, sharing and playing this life-changing sport.

 How many hours a week do you play?
 How do you make time to play?

 I will practice and play anywhere from 10-18 hours a week if I am preparing for an event.
-I am not counting any teaching hours of court time.
+I’m not counting any teaching hours of court time.
 I will schedule a recovery or fun day every 3 or 4 days.

 Any lucky rituals before a big tournament?

 I don’t have a ritual before a tournament, but I am a slightly methodical person during a tournament.
-I have a mental list of things I make sure I have a fresh Tourna Grip dry wrap on all my paddles, plenty of dry daily shirts, plenty of wrist sweatbands, 2 hats, 2 pair of socks for each day, 2 pair of shoes to rotate, 2 pair of ankle braces (Adidas Speedwrap), plenty of Bai drinks and water.
-(Uh oh, I guess I do have a ritual.)
+There’s a mental list of things I check.
+I make sure I have a fresh Tourna Grip dry wrap on all my paddles, plenty of dry daily shirts, wrist sweatbands, 2 hats, 2 pair of socks for each day, 2 pairs of shoes to rotate, 2 pairs of ankle braces (Adidas Speedwrap), plenty of Bai drinks and water.
+(Uh oh, guess I do have a ritual!)

 Do you have any pickleball goals you would like to share?

 I want to beat Scott Moore in singles in a tournament.
 I want to play pickleball and go hiking with friends in all 50 states and Puerto Rico.
-And my ultimate goal is to help see this sport make it into the Olympics and be a part of the Coaching Staff.
-Thanks to Daniel Moore, I have been invited by their newly formed Shenzhen Pickleball Association to go to China, along with the USAPA President, Jack Thomas, this May 2018, and introduce our USA Pickleball at the International Trade Expo, teaching and showing them how to build their programs.
-I was also invited into their school system to teach pickleball to the school children.
+And my ultimate goal is to help see this sport make it into the Olympics and be a part of the coaching staff.
+Thanks to Daniel Moore and USAPA President Jack Thomas, I have been invited by the newly formed Shenzhen Pickleball Association to go to China this May and introduce our USA Pickleball at the International Trade Expo to teach and help build their programs.
+I was also invited into their school system to teach pickleball to students.
 It is truly an honor, and I am humble to be a part of this monumental opportunity.

 Anything else you would like to share about your experience being one of the best pickleball players in the world?

-What comes to mind is that I hope because of this sport, which is like no other I have ever been a part of, I have become and continue to be a better person.
-I love to joke and laugh, I love to open my mouth and start conversation at a restaurant, standing in line at a checkout register, sitting on a plane (yes, I have pulled out 2 paddles and a ball and played pickleball on a plane with a stewardess) and what I am finding is that all the roads somehow lead back to pickleball.
+I hope that because of this sport, which is like no other, I have become a better person.
+I love to joke and laugh, start conversations at restaurants, in line at checkout registers, sitting on planes (yes, I have pulled out 2 paddles and a ball and played pickleball on a plane with a stewardess!) and what I am finding is that all the roads somehow lead back to pickleball.

 I am a social media person.
-I love taking selfies with friends on the court, at dinner, at the homes of so many wonderful hosts that because of them I can do what I do, and what I find is that this big world gets a little smaller because of a wiffle ball and a paddle.
+I love taking selfies with friends on the court and at the homes of so many wonderful hosts.
+Because of them I can do what I do, and what I find is that this big world gets a little smaller because of a wiffle ball and a paddle.
 My favorite sporting event in the world is the Olympics.
 The only sporting event where over 200 countries put aside political differences to compete for the spirit of the games.
-Just as the Olympic motto I wear proudly as a reminder; Faster, Higher, Stronger.
+Just as the Olympic motto I wear proudly as a reminder: Faster, Higher, Stronger.
 It’s the pinnacle of excellence that I may not achieve, but I can always strive for.
 Life IS competition, and it’s always better with pickleball.